JingShu/ZemScriptInterpreterExtention/README.md

 Steps to take in order to test our project in terminal :

     1. Open your consol on the root folder of the project
-    2. Type "ant" to build the project and you will have 2 jar files created : ZemScripCall.jar and ZemScripDS.jar
+    2. Type "ant" to build the project and you will have the jar file "Zemscript.jar" created
-    3. Type "java -jar ZemScripDS.jar" to test the primitive "Set" and the control structure "switch", or type "java -jar ZemScripCall.jar" to test the control structure "call/cc"
+    3. Type "java -jar Zemscript.jar <Path to a script file>" to interpret a zem script